 The DMA Employee Life Cycle

-Congrats, you’re hired and are now officially a part of DMA!
+Congrats, you’re hired and are now officially a part of Digital Media Academy!
 As a new hire you will need to provide proof of CPR/First Aid certification prior to the start of your program.
 Some locations require additional measures such as fingerprinting or TB testing.
 You will receive information on these onboarding requirements with your hiring documents.

 Frequently Asked Questions